African Centre of Excellence for Genomics of Infectious Diseases

-The African Centre of Excellence for Genomics of Infectious Diseases (ACEGID), located at Redeemer’s University, Ede, Nigeria, is a consortium of West African academic and medical institutions with long-standing partnership in research and training.
+The African Centre of Excellence for Genomics of Infectious Diseases (ACEGID), based at Redeemer's University, Ede, Nigeria, is a consortium of West African academic and medical institutions partnering for research and training.

 Background

-With initial funding from the World Bank, ACEGID was founded in 2014 as one of the centres of excellence aimed at reducing the shortage of skilled personnel and inadequate tools for research and innovative solutions to Africa’s challenges.
-Prof. Christian Happi is the Director and Principal Investigator of the centre.
+ACEGID was founded in 2014, with initial funding for the program coming from the World Bank.
+The goal of the program is to serve as a center of excellence for research and training in genomics, with a focus on infectious disease.
+Professor Christian Happi is the Director and Principal Investigator of the centre.

 Consortium Members and Partners

-The members of the consortium in Nigeria include Redeemer’s University, Irrua Specialist Teaching Hospital, Irrua Edo State, Federal Medical Center, Owo, General Hospital Ikorodu, Lagos and Alex Ekueme Federal Teaching Hospital, Abakaliki.
+The members of the consortium in Nigeria include Redeemer's University, Irrua Specialist Teaching Hospital, Irrua Edo State, Federal Medical Center, Owo, General Hospital Ikorodu, Lagos and Alex Ekueme Federal Teaching Hospital, Abakaliki.
 Regional consortium members include Kenema Government Hospital, Sierra Leone and Université Cheikh Anta Diop, Dakar (Senegal).